vanitha-himagirish/staying_safe_with_airbnb/README.md

-# End to End Data Engineering Project – Airbnb listings and Shooting incident analysis in New York
+# Data Engineering Project – Airbnb listings and Shooting incident analysis in New York
 ## Introduction
 This project outlines a comprehensive data engineering pipeline utilizing various Azure services.
 We'll leverage Azure Data Factory to automate data retrieval, store it securely in Azure Data Lake Gen2, perform transformations using Azure Databricks, build data models in Azure Synapse Analytics, and finally create interactive visualizations with Power BI.
 Following are the components and steps involved in this project: